rgilpast/KeyboardAvoidable/README.md

 KeyboardAvoidable
 ==================

-Swift protocol based solution for avoiding text fields be covered by keyboard in iOS, when they get the edition focus
+Swift protocol based solution for avoiding text fields or text views be covered by keyboard in iOS, when they get the edition focus

 Introduction
 ------------